 This page refers to the

-persist_forcan also be used as part of an explore, described here
+persist_forcan also be used as part of an Explore, described on this documentation page.

-persist_forcan also be used as part of a model, described here
+persist_forcan also be used as part of a model, described on this documentation page.

 persist_for: "24 hours"

 AcceptsA string containing an integer followed by a timeframe (seconds, minutes, or hours)

 datagroup_trigger, as described on this page about caching.

 persist_for lets you set the maximum amount of time that a persistent derived table may be used before it is regenerated.
 When a user runs a query that relies on a

 persist_for derived table, Looker checks the age of the table against